CraigWilliams/Xecutioner/README.md

 * Arrow up to the previous command and run it
 * Rinse and repeat until test and code are working and refactored

-This is a serious pain point for me and what I consider a "Process Smell" because it ripe for automation.
+This is a serious pain point for me and what I consider a "Process Smell" because it's ripe for automation.
 Anytime there is a consistent set of tasks or actions that get repeated over and over like this, it *should* be automated.